RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 -  **Planned and Approved Warehouses** - the new planned and approved warehouses list is a piecemeal effort to identify warehouses in the development phase.
 This is not a comprehensive list, as only about 10 jurisdictions have been thoroughly surveyed to compile the data - these jurisdictions include the Cities of Ontario, Fontana, Rialto, San Bernardino, Redlands, Riverside, Moreno Valley, Perris, Beaumont, and Colton; the unincorporated county areas of Riverside and San Bernardino, the March Joint Powers Authority, and Inland Valley Development Agency.
 There are many jurisdictions in the Inland Empire that we have not yet investigated or compiled into our existing list; this list is incomplete and an _underestimate_ of future warehouse development in the region.

 -   **Orange County data** - Assessor parcel data is not directly from the assessor's office and is likely less reliable than the other three counties as a result.
-It is also older and less complete.\
+It is also older and less complete.
+Orange County data should be considered preliminary.\

 -   **Idling at warehouses** - No emissions estimate is made for idling of diesel vehicles at warehouses.
 This may be the largest local impact of warehouses for people living, working, attending school, or exercising adjacent to warehouses.
 Most jurisdictions have anti-idling rules prohibiting idling for more than 5 minutes, but enforcement is usually complaint-based rather than systematically monitored by the municipality.